UVC Air Purification Using An Air Purifier

-UV’s effectiveness in killing bacteria is directly related to a microorganism’s exposure time.
+UVC’s effectiveness in killing bacteria is directly related to a microorganism’s exposure time.
 Indoor air in a typical residential forced-air HVAC system will be recirculated over 50 times a day.
-With a purifier and its UV generating lamp mounted in the HVAC duct, cumulative exposure can be very effective in controlling indoor bacteria.
-UV rays will also kill germs that breed in drain pans and A/C coils.
+With a purifier and its UVC generating lamp mounted in the HVAC duct, cumulative exposure can be very effective in controlling indoor bacteria.
+UVC rays will also kill germs that breed in drain pans and A/C coils.
 Properly positioned, an ultraviolet system can significantly reduce indoor air contamination and prevent the growth of new microorganisms.

 The treatment of indoor air with Ultraviolet radiation has been successful in health care facilities, food processing plants, schools, laboratories and other applications.
 It is a safe, silent, and proven method of improving indoor air quality.